Garfield Todd: Later life

 After helping to co-ordinate the isolation and embargo of Rhodesia, and especially after his support for legitimising guerrilla activity by black nationalists, Todd was widely condemned as a traitor by white Rhodesians.
 When the Smith Government was ultimately forced to give up power and the nation became the independent state of Zimbabwe in 1980, Todd was immediately considered for appointment to the new black government for his "collaborating" role.
 Lord Soames, following the recommendation of Prime Minister-elect Robert Mugabe, appointed Todd to the Senate on 8 April 1980, where Todd served until his retirement in 1985.
 After years of supporting Mugabe, Todd became disillusioned with the new regime due to its blatant violence against political opponents.
 He was appointed a Knight Bachelor, for services to Africa and New Zealand, by Queen Elizabeth II in the 1986 New Year Honours, at the instigation of the New Zealand government.

+In 1984, Todd's daughter, Judith Todd, was raped by a senior officer in Mugabe's military.
+The rape was perpetrated after she criticised the genocide of Ndebele civilians, the traditional opponents of Mugabe's own tribe.
+She became a strong critic of the regime of Robert Mugabe.

 During retirement, Todd donated 3000 acres of his ranch to former guerillas who had been maimed in the Rhodesian Bush War.
 Nonetheless, Todd's criticism of Mugabe intensified and, in 2002, he was stripped of Zimbabwean nationality.
 He died, aged 94, on 13 October 2002, in Bulawayo.